MQTT broker

 • 8883, with TLS (encrypted)

-You don’t need to authenticate.
+You don’t need to authenticate, see below.

 Topics and permissions